 Water provision in emergency settings

 In an emergency setting, such as the initial period when a refugee settlement is being established, the aim is to provide a minimum of 15 litres of water to each person every day.
 Additionally, the goal is to have a water source within 500 metres of every household.

-In the Palorinya settlement in Moyo, Uganda, refugees are receiving 18 litres of water a day—some of which is delivered via water trucks and some of which is accessed through newly established wells, some of which have been established by CLWR with your support.
+In the Palorinya settlement in Moyo, Uganda, refugees are receiving 18 litres of water a day—some of which is delivered via water trucks and some of which is accessed through newly established wells, some of which have been established because of your generosity.

 There are a few key challenges when access to and availability of water is limited, explains Richard Akena Oloya, who works with Lutheran World Federation Uganda.
 People’s hygiene can be compromised as water is prioritized for drinking and cooking.
 Women and children can be prevented from engaging in other activities as they are often responsible for gathering water.
 Misunderstandings and conflicts can arise regarding access to water sources.
 Finally, construction of shelters for refugees can be delayed as water is needed to create construction materials such as bricks and cement.

 As of April 2017, there were 77 wells in the Palorinya settlement.
 Another 75 are needed to eliminate the need for water to be delivered by truck and to ensure that each household has access to a water source within 500 metres.
 With your support and funding from Global Affairs Canada, CLWR will continue to work with LWF Uganda to meet this basic need for refugees and members of the communities that are hosting them.